Diode–transistor logic

 Diode–transistor logic (DTL) is a class of digital circuits that is the direct ancestor of transistor–transistor logic.
-It is called so because the logic gating functions AND and OR are performed by diode logic, while logical inversion (NOT) and amplification (providing signal restoration) is performed by a transistor (in contrast with RTL and TTL).
+It is called so because the logic gating functions AND and OR are performed by diode logic, while logical inversion (NOT) and amplification (providing signal restoration) is performed by a transistor (in contrast with resistor–transistor logic (RTL) and transistor–transistor logic (TTL).

 Implementations

 The DTL circuit shown in the first picture consists of three stages: an input diode logic stage (D1, D2 and R1), an intermediate level shifting stage (R3 and R4), and an output common-emitter amplifier stage (Q1 and R2).
 If both inputs A and B are high (logic 1; near V+), then the diodes D1 and D2 are reverse biased.
 Resistors R1 and R3 will then supply enough current to turn on Q1 (drive Q1 into saturation) and also supply the current needed by R4.
 There will be a small positive voltage on the base of Q1 (VBE, about 0.3 V for germanium and 0.6 V for silicon).
 The turned on transistor's collector current will then pull the output Q low (logic 0; VCE(sat), usually less than 1 volt).
 If either or both inputs are low, then at least one of the input diodes conducts and pulls the voltage at the anodes to a value less than about 2 volts.
 R3 and R4 then act as a voltage divider that makes Q1's base voltage negative and consequently turns off Q1.
 Q1's collector current will be essentially zero, so R2 will pull the output voltage Q high (logic 1; near V+).